psychogun/psychogun.github.io/docs/linux/How-to-create-a-WiFi-hotspot.md

 layout: default
 title: How to create a WiFi hotspot
 parent: Linux
-nav_order: 5
+nav_order: 6
 ---

 # How to create a WiFi hotspot
 {: .no_toc }
-I wanted to use a Raspberry Pi 3+ to create a WiFi hotspot.
+I wanted to use a Raspberry Pi 3 Model B to create a WiFi hotspot.

 ## Table of contents
 {: .no_toc .text-delta }